CONDITIONS TREATED

 Causes :

-The cause as to why PDD occurs is still under research.
+The cause of why PDD occurs is still under research.
 There are some metabolic or biochemical disorders that contribute to autism that may cause PDD.
-Another study suggests that Spinal cord injuries also may cause PDD.
-Researchers are currently studying people with autism to examine the structure and functioning of the brain to help us understand better these conditions and how to best treat them.
+Another study suggests that Spinal cord injuries may also cause PDD.
+Researchers are currently studying people with autism to examine the structure and functioning of the brain to help us better understand these conditions and how to best treat them.

 In order to diagnose if the child has PDD, your therapist may suggest some tests and conduct a physical examination.
 Also, you may be asked to complete a developmental screening questionnaire.